akashgiricse/lets-quiz/README.md

 * If two users have same score, the user who has signed up earlier will have good ranking than the one who joines late.
 * Leaderboard is open to all.
 No login required.

+### Administrative features:

+* Only admin can add questions.
+* Admin can add questions and modify them until they are not marked as *Has been published?*
+* Once a question has been published, it can neither be modify nor can be accessed.
+Admin can only see a list of questions.
+* Admin can search questions by question text or choice text.
+* Admin can filter questions based on whether the questions have been published or not.

 ## Getting started with development
 Dependencies: